 The Catnic business is a Tata Steel Enterprise located in Caerphilly, South Wales.
 In particular, the site produces steel lintels and steel profiles from steel strip predominantly supplied by Tata Steel’s Llanwern Works.

-Catnic has a target to reduce the carbon footprint at its operational site by 10% by 2017 compared to 2010/11.
-Strategies for delivering this target include:
+Catnic aims to reduce the carbon footprint at its operational site, and has maintained steady energy usage whilst increasing production.
+Strategies for delivering this include:

 - A focus on operational energy reduction initiatives.
-In line with the site’s objective to reduce its carbon dioxide footprint, it has converted one of the main lintel curing ovens from infrared electricity to infrared gas.
+The site has converted one of the main lintel curing ovens from infrared electricity to infrared gas.
 This process change has significantly reduced electricity usage on site, removing the need to quench the lintels so further reducing water usage on site.

-- Upgrading energy efficient lighting across the site
+- Upgrading energy efficient lighting across the site, including replacement with LEDs and fitting light sensors where possible.

-- Upgrading & reducing the fork-lift truck fleet operating on site
+- The fork-lift truck fleet operating on the site has been reduced.

-Catnic has an objective to increase the amount of site waste being recycled and/or re-used, and to reduce waste to landfill, year on year, by 10%.
+Catnic has an objective to increase the amount of site waste being recycled and/or re-used, and to reduce waste to landfill, year on year.
 Areas of focus include:

 - Reducing the amount of waste going to landfill.
 We have improved waste segregation for plastic and paper across the site.